tiu-elena/tiu-elena.github.io/_pages/about.md

 International collaborations
 ======

-In my research, I extensively collaborate with the universities from all over the world.
-In particular, current collaborations include:
+In my research, I extensively collaborated with the universities and companies from all over the world.
+In particular, these collaborations include:
 * Western university, London, Ontario, Canada
 * Reykjavík university, Reykjavík, Iceland
+* ING Belgium
+* Rappi, Colombia, Bogota